 Most drug addiction treatment programs encourage clients to participate in a self-help group during and after formal treatment.

 Are you ready to find a Narcotics Anonymous group to help you overcome your addiction?
 With more than 61,000 meetings held every week worldwide, many options can fit your needs and lifestyle.
 You can search for meetings at the Narcotics Anonymous website.
 Make this your opportunity to reclaim your life.
 Call today to speak with one of our treatment specialists.
-Our counselors know what you are going through and will answer any of your questions.
+Our specialists know what you are going through and will answer any of your questions.

 Your call is private and confidential, and there is never any obligation.